iftechfoundation/ifarchive-static/md/org-procedures.md

 - If it's a Twine game (or any HTML with embedded Javascript), hit the Zip button to zip it up.
 - Hit the Move button to move it to Unprocessed.

+Note that if there's too much data in Incoming, further uploads are blocked.
+(We don't advertise the exact limit, but it's measured in total file size, not number of files.)
+This is a good reason to move files promptly to Unprocessed.

 ### Multiple copies uploaded

 It's pretty common for someone to upload a file and then say "Whoops, that was the wrong file, here's the right one."